By Lars Thuring, Chair RAIN Alliance Developers Workgroup

 Successful communication is one of the cornerstones for all aspects of our lives, from our workspace to our private sphere.
 The explosion of social media is a measure of the importance of communication to us all.

-If you think about it, the RAIN RFID technology is only about communication.
+If you think about it, the RAIN technology is only about communication.
 It enables objects to communicate with their environment and vice-versa.
 To ensure that the listener understand what is being communicated, RAIN uses standards from GS1 and ISO to make sure a common “language” is used.

 In the movie The Last Emperor, the English tutor tells the Emperor of China (freely from memory): “If you cannot say what you mean, then you do not mean what you say”.
 Obviously, in that movie it is about using the English language properly.
 The same applies to an even higher degree whenever you use technology for the communication.